Skip to main content

 Remarks

-This function is equivalent to function EventEmitter.on for even type close.
+This function is equivalent to function EventEmitter.on for event type close.
 The registered listener function is called when the solver is closed, the function takes no parameter.

 The event close is always the last event emitted by the Solver, even in the case of an error.
 It could be used, for example, to wait for solver completion.